 What's the difference between the goal types?

-Each of the six main goal types works differently from the other five, sometimes in subtle ways, and each is best suited to a particular objective and requires data to be entered a certain way.
+Each of the six main goal types works differently from the other five, sometimes in subtle ways.
+Each is best suited to a particular type of objective and requires data to be entered a certain way.
+Between them, they cover most of the use-cases that we've seen people use Beeminder for.

 Here's a quick rundown of the main goal types:

-- Do More: something I want to do more of, where you enter today's amount, e.g. “times I go to the gym” (enter +1 when complete)
+• Do More: something you want to do more of, where you enter today's amount, e.g. “times I go to the gym” (enter +1 when complete)

-- Do Less: something I want to do less of, where you enter today's amount, e.g. “number of chicken nuggets eaten“ (enter +1 for each chicken nugget eaten)
+• Do Less: something you want to do less of, where you enter today's amount, e.g. “number of chicken nuggets eaten“ (enter +1 for each chicken nugget eaten)

-- Odometer: something I want to have more of, where you enter a running total amount, e.g. “pages of War and Peace I have read so far” (enter your current page number)
+• Odometer: something you want to have more of, where you enter a running total amount, e.g. “pages of War and Peace I have read so far” (enter your current page number)

-- Whittle Down: something I want to have less of, where you enter a running total amount, e.g. “emails currently in my inbox flagged as urgent” (enter the number of emails)
+• Whittle Down: something you want to have less of, where you enter a running total amount, e.g. “emails currently in my inbox flagged as urgent” (enter the number of emails)

 Each goal type is described in much more detail on the linked pages!

-NB: Only Bee Plus and Beemium subscribers have access to custom goals, which enable more settings for user configuration and let you create very specific behaviour... but are also trickier and best for people who know exactly what they're doing.
+NB: Do More and Weight goals are available for all members, while Infinibee subscribers gain access to Odometer and Whittle Down goals as well.
+Only Bee Plus and Beemium subscribers have access to custom goals, which enable more settings for user configuration and let you create very specific behaviour... but are also trickier and best for people who know exactly what they're doing.
 The standard goal types are very powerful and totally sufficient for most use-cases.
+If you're not sure how to set up a particular goal, the Beeminder forum is a great place to discuss that kind of thing.
+Workerbees and other users can chip in and share their ideas!

 Keywords: goal types, goal fields, goal parameters, types of goals